 In both of the campaigns that I am currently running, I run published adventures.
 Wizards of the Coast D&D 5e published adventures to be specific.
 Huge, beautifully presented, intricate, level 1 – 10 works of art.
 These adventures are great and I really enjoy running them, however I also love to run the occasional one-shot or smaller self-contained adventure.

-For a while now, I’ve struggled with writing my own adventures. coming up with the villains and the main story arc is never a particularly difficult.
+For a while now, I’ve struggled with writing my own adventures.
+Coming up with the villains and the main story arc is never particularly difficult.
 The main challenge for me is always populating the rooms of the dungeon and in particular, writing up the GM notes for these rooms, complete with skill check DCs and items of interest.

 My recent discovery of Basic Fantasy Role-playing Game and the published adventures for that game took me back to my early days of running modules.
 Short and snappy room descriptions with a minimum of narrative beyond what was in the room and whether it would stab or bite the players was the norm back then.
 Initially, reading these was a shock to the system after years of running the intricate, narrative laden 5e campaign books but once I read over a few adventure modules, it began to seem comfortable and sensible.